 Students are responsible for all work assigned by their teachers.
 Make up work to be done during illness may be sent home by arrangement with the school office.
 Teachers have 24 hours to process a make-up homework request.
 A request for make-up work can be made by calling the attendance office.
 In cases of excused absence or suspension, it is the student's responsibility to request assignments missed.
 Students may make up work for a day of suspension.
 Generally students receive as many days to make up assignments as they were out of the classroom.

 COMPUTER TECHNOLOGY AND NETWORKS

-The following language is found in the Administrative Guideline 7540.
+The language regarding appropriate computer technology and network use can be found in its entirety in Administrative Guideline 7540.